rezaakb/pinns-torch/README.md

 ## Quick start

-There are several implemented examples on examples folder.
+There are several implemented examples on [examples](examples) folder.
 For example, you can run the code corresponding to navier stokes pde:

 ```bash
 python examples/navier_stokes/train.py
 ```

-Train model with chosen experiment configuration from [examples/navier_stokes/configs/config.yaml](cexamples/navier_stokes/configs/config.yaml).
+Train model with chosen experiment configuration; for example, from [examples/navier_stokes/configs/config.yaml](examples/navier_stokes/configs/config.yaml).
 You can override any parameter from command line like this

 ```bash
 python examples/navier_stokes/train.py trainer.max_epochs=20 n_train=3000